bmr-cymru/stratify/README.md

   either:
    * A VM running the F37 Workstation Live media (recommended)
    * A VM installed with any F37 media with additional storage for Stratis
+* Sufficient storage available to the VM to contain the Stratis installation
 * (Optional) a kickstart file to automate installation settings

 The script can be run in either a live environment using the Fedora Workstation